manufac-analytics/inchi/README.md

 #### Intro

-- This library is NodeJS/TypeScript Port of [InChI 1.06](https://www.inchi-trust.org/downloads/).
+- This library is a NodeJS/TypeScript port of [InChI 1.06](https://www.inchi-trust.org/downloads/).
 API documentation of the original C based library is present [here](https://www.inchi-trust.org/download/106/INCHI-1-DOC.zip).
 Derived some inspiration from [smikes/inchi](https://github.com/smikes/inchi).
 - The Shared Object file, `libinchi.so.1.06.00`, contains all the InChI related business logic, is installed from [InChITRUST](https://www.inchi-trust.org/downloads/), and is licensed under [IUPAC/InChI Trust Licence](https://www.inchi-trust.org/download/106/LICENCE.pdf).

 #### Which porting approach is used?